mina86/ansi_colours/README.md

 }
 ```

-C nor C++ ecosystem has a centralised library distribution service
+Unfortunately neither C nor C++ ecosystem has a centralised package
-which is why at this stage the easiest way is to just copy the two
+distribution service so there currently is no more convenient
-required files.
+solution..